neurogenetics/SAHA/README.md

 <b>Beta Prior to Release:</b> If you chose to use, please check back regularly for updates and improvements. <b>Version 1.0</b> will indicate stable release and contain links to publication or preprint.

+This repository hosts only the code to run SAHA.
+For information regarding the manuscript please see [SAHA manuscript repo](https://github.com/jungsukimlab/SAHA_manuscript).
+For information regarding Allen Brain Atlas SAHA inputs see [SAHAdata repo](https://github.com/neurogenetics/SAHAdata).

 ## Useful links
 [Installation](#installation)